 Where is the Tree of Life Located?

-The Tree of Life is located on Kalaloch Beach in Forks, Washington (yes, the home of Bella Swan and everyone’s favorite sparkly vampire from Twilight) and is conveniently close to a bunch of other must-stop sites to add to your Olympic National Park itinerary, like the spectacular Ruby Beach (12 minutes north of the tree) or the Hoh Rainforest (just under an hour northeast of the tree).
+The Tree of Life is located on Kalaloch Beach in Forks, Washington (yes, the home of Bella Swan and everyone’s favorite sparkly vampire from Twilight) and is conveniently close to a bunch of other must-stop sites to add to your Olympic National Park itinerary, like the spectacular Ruby Beach (12 minutes north of the tree) or Hall of Mosses trail in the Hoh Rainforest (just under an hour northeast of the tree).

 To see the tree in all of its seemingly gravity-defying glory, park in the Kalaloch Campground parking lot- you won’t have to pay the usual entrance fee to Olympic to stop here and day-use parking at the campground is free.
 From here, you’ll see a trail leading to the beach, lined by bushes on either side.
 Once you hit the sand, turn right, walk about 400 feet, and boom!
 Congratulations- you’ve reached the Tree of Life!